NetApp/harvest/docs/configure-rest.md

 /api/private/cli/system/fru-check?fields=node,fru_name,fru_status
 ```

-In this example, the CLI command `system fru-check show` gets converted to the API endpoint with a forward slash for every word prefixing `/api/private/cli/`.
+The CLI command `system fru-check show` into a private CLI REST API can be achieved by adhering to the path rules outlined in the ONTAP [documentation]((https://library.netapp.com/ecmdocs/ECMLP2885799/html#Using_the_private_CLI_passthrough_with_the_ONTAP_REST_API)).
+Generally, this involves substituting all spaces within the CLI command with a forward slash (/), and transforming the ONTAP CLI verb into its corresponding REST verb.

 The `show` command gets converted to the HTTP method GET call.
 From the CLI, look at the required field names and pass them as a comma-separated value in `fields=` in the API endpoint.

-Note: If the field name contains a hyphen (-), convert it to an underscore in the REST API field.
-For example, `fru-name` → `fru_name`.
+Note: If the field name contains a hyphen (`-`), it should be converted to an underscore (`_`) in the REST API field.
+For example, `fru-name` becomes `fru_name`.
+ONTAP is flexible with the input format and can freely convert between hyphen (`-`) and underscore (`_`) forms.
+However, when it comes to output, ONTAP returns field names with underscores.
+For compatibility and consistency, it is mandatory to use underscores in field names when working with Harvest REST templates for ONTAP private CLI.

 ### Advanced and Diagnostic Mode Commands

-CLI Pass through allows you to execute even advanced and diagnostic mode CLI commands with just one setting in the API endpoint.
-You should add `privilege_level=diagnostic` or `privilege_level=advanced` under the filter setting.
+The CLI pass through allows you to execute advanced and diagnostic mode CLI commands by including the `privilege_level` field in your request under the `filter` setting like so:
 ```
 counters:
   - filter: